|Child's weight (pounds)||20-24||25-37||38-49||50-99||100+||lbs.|

 When to Use.
 Treatment of allergic reactions, nasal allergies, hives and itching.

 - Age Limits.
 For allergies, don't use under 1 year of age.
 Reason: it causes most babies to be sleepy.
 For colds, not advised at any age.
 Reason: no proven benefits.
-It should not be given if under 4 years old.
-If under 6 years, don't give products with more than one ingredient in them (FDA recommendation 2008).
+It should not be given if under 6 years old.

 - Dose.
 Find the child's weight in the top row of the dose table.
 Look below the correct weight for the dose based on the product you have.